-The number of remote employees is on the rise, with Virgin Media Business predicting 60 percent of employees will work regularly from home by 2022, according to The Guardian.
-While some employers believe remote employees won't perform as well as those who are office-bound, a study by Stanford University researchers described in Harvard Business Review found that remote workers are more productive, take fewer sick days, are less likely to quit the company and are generally happier.
+The number of remote employees is on the rise, with Markets Insider predicting 50 percent of employees will work regularly from home by 2020.
+While some employers believe remote employees won't perform as well as those who are office-bound, a study by TINYpulse found they feel happier, more productive and more valuable than those who work on-site.

 Keeping Confidential Data Safe

 One sticking point for some employers is that remote workers may handle confidential data as part of their daily jobs.
 In an era of digital security attacks and ongoing problems associated with insider threats, protecting sensitive data is imperative.
 Good protection requires a combination of technology, people and processes.

 On the people and processes side, employers can develop and distribute a security policy that outlines the requirements for keeping data safe, including guidelines for handling sensitive data and sanctions for noncompliance.
 All remote employees should be required to acknowledge they have received and read the policy.
 Employers can also organize regular training and security awareness sessions to help ensure all employees are aware of the risks and what is required of them.